ericodle/GINSA/README.md

 python3 path_to_your_file/RUN_GINSA.py
 ```

-If everything went well, you should be greeted with the welcome message:
+If everything went well, you will be greeted with a welcome message:

 ```sh
 Welcome to the GbIf Next-gen Sequence Analyzer!
 (GINSA)
 ```

-Followed by a prompt asking for your project directory path:
+Followed by a prompt asking for your project folder (directory) path:

 ```sh
 'Enter the path to an empty folder for this project:'  /home/researcher/Desktop/lecudina_longissima